cchristou3/FriendlyChat/README.md

 The course itself is an introduction to the Firebase Real-time database.
 Lastly, the course also gives a brief preview of Firebase's core features(e.g. Cloud Storage, Remote Config, Cloud Functions).
+Further, the project's aim is to both experiment and familiarize with Firebase's APIs.